any-docs/css/content/guides/anchor_positioning/using/index.md

 ### Setting a `position-area`

-The {{cssxref("position-area")}} property provides an alternative to the `anchor()` function for positioning elements relative to anchors.
+The `position-area` property provides an alternative to the `anchor()` function for positioning elements relative to anchors.
 The `position-area` property works on the concept of a 3x3 grid of tiles, with the anchor element being the center tile.
 The `position-area` property can be used to position the anchor positioned element in any of the nine tiles, or have it span across two or three tiles.

 ![The position-area grid, as described below](/images/diagrams/css/anchor-positioning/position-area.svg)